Bird point counts

 4.2 DEVICE CONFIGURATION

-- eBird needs to be loaded and logged in on 2 mobile devices prior to departure to the field
+- eBird needs to be downloaded and logged in prior to departure to the field.

 5. SAMPLING PROCEDURES

-Each BPC consists of two human observers, one bioaccoustic recorder (AudioMoth), a human data recorder for each observer, and one askari (e.g., a conservancy ranger or a NS driver).
-One person should also be designated as the metadata recorder responsible for capturing survey metadata in Survey 123.
+Each BPC consists of one or two human observers, one bioaccoustic recorder (AudioMoth), a human data recorder for each observer, and one askari (e.g., a conservancy ranger or a NS driver).
+There may also be a second AudioMoth already deployed at the site.
 The human observers must be trained ornithologists who are experts in local bird diversity and can reliably identify local bird species both visually and audibly.
 If only one qualified human observer is present, then BPCs may be conducted with a single observer.
-Similarly, while it is always preferable for each observer to have a data recorder, if that is not feasible, it is better to have a second observer who records observations in eBird themselves than to just use a single observer.

-The two observers should not share or discuss observations during the 30-minute survey period.
-If data-techs overhear the other observer, they should not record any observations except those called out by their own observer.
-The two observer/data-tech pairs should operate completely independently.
+The two observers should not share or discuss observations during the 10-minute survey period.
+If recorders overhear the other observer, they should not record any observations except those called out by their own observer.
+The two observer/recorder pairs should operate completely independently.

-Survey time is measured by the eBird App (Android) .
-The timer is only used to notify the field team when the sampling duration has been reached and it is time to move on to another station.
+The timer needs to be used to notify the field team when the sampling duration has been reached and it is time to move on to another station.
+It is important to stick to the 10 minute sampling duration.

 5.1 PASSIVE ACOUSITC MONITORING

-- Standing in front of the AudioMoth, say in a slow clear voice the following information so that it is recorded on the Audiomoth itself.
+- Standing in front of the AudioMoth(s), say in a slow clear voice the following information so that it is recorded on the Audiomoths.

 - The date